quizbowl/schema/README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that this project depends on (npm packages) that are automatically installed.

-1.  **`schema.graphql`**: Probably the most important files!
+1.  **`/schema`**: Probably the most important files!
 This is where the schema itself is defined in the [GraphQL Schema language](https://graphql.org/learn/schema/).
 Edit the files within to see changes on your local site.

 1.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of the site (what you see in the browser) including the page templates and HTML layouts. `src` is a convention for “source code”.